gm-harish/calculator/README.md

 # Calculator

-You can calculate trignometry values in degrees and radians.You can calculate in degree using sin(45deg) + cos(45deg) To Calculate in readians use sin(45)
+You can calculate trignometry values in degrees and radians.You can calculate in degree using sin(45deg) + cos(45deg) To Calculate in radians use sin(45)

 # Getting Started with Create React App